JolomonSon/alx-system_engineering-devops/0x02-shell_redirections/README.md

 #!/bin/bash
-The cat /etc/passwd /etc/hosts command displays the content of the /etc/passwd and /etc/hosts file
+The tail -n 11 {file} command displays the last 11 files in the specified file